f4exb/sdrangel/plugins/samplesource/bladerf2input/readme.md

 <h4>1.1: Frequency</h4>

 This is the center frequency of reception in kHz.
+The center frequency is the same for all Rx channels.
+The GUI of the sibling channel if present is adjusted automatically.

 <h4>1.2: Start/Stop</h4>